Estimated reading time: 4 minutes

 - Understand that divorce will never lead to personal happiness.

 - Move slowly in completing any legal separation papers.

-If you or someone you know is in the midst of a marital separation, the Focus on the Family Help Center counselors are here to listen and pray with you, as well as provide initial guidance and resources to help.
+If you or someone you know is in the midst of a marital separation or divorce, and needs Bible-based guidance, the Focus on the Family Help Center counselors are here to listen and pray with you, as well as provide initial guidance and resources to help.
 Call 1-855-771-HELP (4357) Monday through Friday between 6:00 a.m. and 8:00 p.m.
 Mountain time.

 You may feel that there is no hope for your marriage and the hurt is too deep to restore the relationship and love that you once had.
 The truth is, your life and marriage can be better and stronger than it was before.
 In fact, thousands of marriages, situations as complex and painful as yours, have been transformed with the help of professionals who understand where you are right now and care deeply about you and your spouse’s future.
 You can restore and rebuild your marriage through a personalized, faith-based, intimate program called, Hope Restored.